p-groarke/fea_osl/README.md

 - Displacement > Use Map
 - Connect Displacement output to that map.

-Optional, Auto-Bump replaces subdiv and is much faster.
+Not recommend, Autobump replaces subdiv and is much much much faster.
 - Subdivision > Catclark
 - Subdivision > Iterations : about 2-3